petermchale/math9/coding_homework/README.md

 navigate to the HWXX directory, open the HWXX.ipynb file using Jupyter, and follow the instructions in the Notebook.

-Deadlines are indicated at the Dropbox site referenced in the Notebooks.
+Deadline is indicated at the Dropbox site referenced in the Notebook.